MMI in Ukraine

 The money used in Ukraine is called the hryvnia (UAH).
 US dollars or Euros can be exchanged for UAH.
 MMI staff will help you exchange money.
 All major credit cards are accepted - Visa and MasterCard the most widely accepted (make sure to call your credit card company and let them know that you’ll be traveling internationally).
 Traveler’s cheques are not easily cashed.
 You must bring US dollars in good condition.
 Torn, stamped or old bills will not be exchanged. $100 bills older than 2006 are also not accepted.

-Ukrainian culture and customs of Ukraine and ethnic Ukrainians.
-Ukraine has a shared culture and history with neighboring nations, dating back to the 9th century and the Land of Rus.
-Mutual customs are shared among the cultures of Ukraine, Belarus, Ukrainian Cossacks and Russians.
+Ukraine has a shared culture and history with neighboring nations dating back to the 9th century and the Land of Rus.
+Mutual customs are shared among the cultures of Ukraine, Belarus, Ukrainian Cossacks, and Russians.
 Ukrainian customs are heavily influenced by the Eastern Orthodox Church and traditions from Slavic mythology.
 The Soviet era unified the cultures of many unrelated nations with a common language.

 Ukraine was the center of the first eastern Slavic state, Kyivan Rus, which during the 10th and 11th centuries was the largest and most powerful state in Europe.
 Weakened by internecine quarrels and Mongol invasions, Kyivan Rus was incorporated into the Grand Duchy of Lithuania and eventually into the Polish-Lithuanian Commonwealth.
 The cultural and religious legacy of Kyivan Rus laid the foundation for Ukrainian nationalism through subsequent centuries.
 During the latter part of the 18th century, most Ukrainian ethnographic territory was absorbed by the Russian Empire.